 The new centre will foster seamless collaboration between clinicians and researchers, creating opportunities for earlier patient involvement in clinical trials and expediting the delivery of cutting-edge therapies.
 With inclusive design at its core, the centre aspires to be a national exemplar for accessibility, carefully tailored to meet the diverse needs of our patient population.

 From a sustainability perspective, the centre represents a bold step forward.
-The development has been shaped around net-zero readiness, incorporating the latest energy-efficient technologies and building standards.
+The development has been shaped around net-zero readiness, incorporating the latest energy- efficient technologies and building standards.
 The centre will help Moorfields meet the NHS climate commitments while elevating our environmental performance across estates and operations.

-Over the next two years, our focus is on adapting working practices to ensure a smooth transition, embedding sustainable behaviours and systems that will continue seamlessly at the new centre.
+ensure a smooth transition, embedding sustainable behaviours and systems that will continue seamlessly at the new centre.
 This phase presents a unique opportunity to align every aspect of our delivery with sustainability principles – and many of the initiatives outlined in this green plan have been designed with that goal in mind.